MetOffice/simulation-systems/source/WorkingPractices/pull_requests.rst

 owner(s) for the area affected.
 If they don't want to then they may have suggestions for other suitable reviewers or you can approach anyone who would have good insight into the changes made.

-Changes that have a linked LFRic Core ticket should find a SciTech reviewer from the CCD Team.

 Once you have found a reviewer add their GitHub user ID to the pull request description and request their review by clicking the cog on the `Reviewers`